 At first, several maintainers reached out to Xtraeme and asked if he was leaving the project.
 We were told with confidence that he would return in 2 month’s time.
 Well 2 months came and went, and he hadn’t returned, so we asked again.
 Again we were told 2 months.
 This cycle repeated several times and as the date drew nearer to when the magazine wanted to look at Void, a decision had to be made.
 New images were created and signed with a different key.
 This was the first break of trust between the old processes of Void and the new processes, and it led to a lot of discussion behind closed doors.

 Why behind closed doors?
 Well we truly believed this was going to be a temporary problem, and we would be able to continue with business as usual when Xtraeme returned, and we believed he would return.
 It was a baffling concept to us that he would leave the project.
 We believed it was in everyone’s best interests to not discuss things publicly until we knew facts that could be presented, rather than piecemeal guesses at what was happening.
+After all, Void has always been about software and just software; what goes on in maintainer’s personal lives is not relevant to the project.

 The Power Struggle